-Study.com offers a range of content, but their accelerated college options are likely to be of great interest to homeschoolers.
+Study.com offers a range of content, but their accelerated college options are likely to be of particular interest to homeschoolers.
 While the site offers lower-level coursework and helps students search for colleges that offer particular programs, it also offers hundreds of online courses that might result in transferable college credits, and it helps prepare students to take exams for college credit.

 Many of the courses are approved by ACE, the American Council on Education, and/or NCCRS, the National College Credit Recommendation Service.
 These two organizations evaluate non-traditional forms of learning and make recommendations for those suitable for college credit.
 While more than 2,000 colleges accept ACE credit recommendations, and more than 1,500 accept NCCRS credit recommendations, some colleges grant very few credits for such courses, and the most prestigious colleges are unlikely to accept any.
-On the other hand, institutions such as Thomas Edison State University, Charter Oak State College, and Excelsior College that many homeschoolers have used to obtain college degrees with non-traditional credits, do accept ACE and NCCRS credits.
+On the other hand, institutions such as Thomas Edison State University, Charter Oak State College, and Excelsior College, which many homeschoolers have used to obtain college degrees with non-traditional credits, do accept ACE and NCCRS credits.
 (Excelsior even offers discounts to Study.com members.)

 Study.com offers four different membership plans: Basic, Premium, Test Prep, and College Accelerator.
 I think the Test Prep and College Accelerator plans are the most interesting.
-With the Test Prep plan, for $59.99 a month students can access more than 30 CLEP prep courses plus the entire library of Study.com courses, CLEP study guides, and practice questions.
+With the Test Prep plan, for $59.99 a month, students can access more than 30 CLEP prep courses plus the entire library of Study.com courses, CLEP study guides, and practice questions.
 Similarly, there are courses to prepare students to take any of the 30 DSST exams (formerly known as DANTES exams).
-DSST exams are available for more unusual subjects such as Environmental Science, Statistics, Astronomy, Technical Writing, and Computing and Information Technology.
+DSST exams are available for more unusual subjects with exams such as Environmental Science, Statistics, Astronomy, Technical Writing, and Computing and Information Technology.
 Study.com has a helpful page that explains the differences between DSST and CLEP exams.
 Test prep is also available for other exams such as AP subject exams, the GED, and Praxis exams.